-Any relevant background in automative and especially in autonomy would be extremely relevant.
+Any relevant background in automotive and especially in autonomy would be extremely relevant.

 Understanding/knowledge of event-based/neruromorphic systems advantageous but not essential.

-Grow with us as we scale and make a difference in what we do to the future of transport.
+Grow with us as we scale and make a difference in what we do to the future of transportation.